djalbat/inference/README.md

 Note that in this case the `render()` method will be called, and passed the update, during the process of re-mounting.
 It should therefore return new children when it receives an update.

-3. An interesting and not infrequent corner case is not returning any children *unless* an update is received:
+3. An interesting and not infrequent corner case is the `render()` method not returning any children *unless* an update is received:

 ```js
 render(update) {